bachkaxyz/bread/packages/indexer/README.md

 We have a `docker-compose.tests.yaml` that controls the configuration for testing.

 - We add a new postgres service just for testing and we make our indexer depend on this service
-- We don't use environment variables and use ones set inside of the file
+- We don't use environment variables and use ones set inside of the docker compose file for consistency
-- Change command to the pytest command
+- Change startup command to the pytest command

-Run

 ```bash
 docker compose -f docker-compose.yaml -f docker-compose.tests.yaml run indexer